 When separately choosing $\chi_F^{[1;1]}$ and $\chi_F^{[1;8]}$ for two metals, the different fine-grained structures of Fermi sea topology lead to $(C_1;g_1,g_2)=(-1;9,8)$ and $(-1;15,7)$ for the left-hand and right-hand MSCH, respectively.
 Even though two topological SC phases still host the same $C_1$, the gapless states emerge at the interface of two MSCHs due to the difference of $g_{1,2}$, as shown in Fig.~\ref{fig:4}(c).
 The similar results are also found in Fig.~\ref{fig:4}(d), where the Fermi sea topology of two metals are $\chi_F^{[-1;14]}$ and $\chi_F^{[1;8]}$.
 The two topological SC phases have $(C_1;g_1,g_2)=(-1;15,1)$ and $(-1;15,7)$ for the left-hand and right-hand MSCH, respectively.
 These results demonstrate that the fine-grained topological structures of Fermi sea can bring the novel physical phenomena.

-{\it{Conclusion.}}~We have demonstrated that the metallic systems can host fine-grained topological structures in their Fermi seas, which extends beyond the description provided by the Euler characteristic.
-Also, we have proposed a structural resolution factor to effectively characterize them.
-Such fine-grained Fermi sea topology can induce several novel physical phenomena: (i) the Fermi seas with matching Euler characteristics but differing structural resolution factors cannot be adiabatically connected; (ii) the interaction-induced superconducting phases inherit the fine-grained Fermi sea topology of parent filled bands, imprinting it onto the topology of pairing states; (iii) the differences of fine-grained Fermi sea topology induce anomalous gapless states in the interface two connected metal-superconductor heterojunctions.
-These nontrivial results establish a new paradigm for understanding the intricate topology of Fermi sea.
+{\it{Conclusion.}}~In summary, we have demonstrated that the metallic systems can host fine-grained topological structures in their Fermi seas, which go beyond the description provided by the Euler characteristic.
+Moreover, we have proposed a structural resolution factor to effectively characterize them, showing that such fine-grained Fermi sea topology can induce several novel physical phenomena: (i) the Fermi seas with matching Euler characteristics but differing structural resolution factors cannot be adiabatically connected; (ii) the interaction-induced superconducting phases inherit the fine-grained Fermi sea topology of their parent filled bands, imprinting it onto the topology of pairing states; (iii) the differences of fine-grained Fermi sea topology induce anomalous gapless states in the interface two connected metal/superconductor heterojunctions.
+These nontrivial results provide a comprehensive understanding for the intricate topology of Fermi sea.

 \emph{Acknowledgements.}~We thank Long Zhang for helpful discussions.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12404318 and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799).
+This work is supported by the National Natural Science Foundation of China (Grant No. 12404318 and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), and the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}